Opiate Detox Centers

 - Behavioral therapy

-To learn about how each of these interventions works and benefits patients, call 800-405-2627.
+To learn about how each of these interventions works and benefits patients, call 800-315-1376 (Who Answers?).
 We can walk you through a day in detox and help you to understand what a help professional detox will be in your overall recovery.